niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] bug: listing history when array is null for aggregation pipeline, also recheck the update price history logic
+- [x] also add price increase notifications for normal trackers
+- [x] hero picture fall back for amazon?
+- [x] refractor stealth actions to be more readable
+- [x] add get channel info
 - [x] add html to facebook and ebay failovers
 - [x] also add proxy pictures for default and facebook and ebay?
 - [x] bug: edit_tracker crashed last time, check if its still not working, not working because of values, will have to switch to indexes?